qalid7/compath/README.md

 # H&E-based single-cell identification pipeline
 Deep learning pipeline repository for our paper "Geospatial immune variability illuminates differential evolution of lung adenocarcinoma" published in Nature Medicine.

-In addition to a combination of Python, MATLAB and R scripts, this repository also includes, permenannt links to pre-trained AI models (checkpoint files), example H&E images and their final outputs to get you started and single-cell annotations data for external cohort testing.
+In addition to a combination of Python, MATLAB and R scripts, this repository also includes, example H&E images and their final outputs to get you started and single-cell annotations data for external cohort testing.

-The pipeline accepts a standard H&E (e.g. ndpi format) and outputs xxxxxxxxxxxxxx The SCCNN method was first published in doi.org/10.1109/TMI.2016.2525803 but re-implemented in Python-TensorFlow here.
+The pipeline accepts a standard H&E (e.g. ndpi format) and outputs a spatial map, where all cancer, lymphocyte and stromal cells can be recognized.
+The SCCNN method was first published in doi.org/10.1109/TMI.2016.2525803 but re-implemented in Python-TensorFlow here.
 Tissue segmentation is based on MicroNet: doi.org/10.1016/j.media.2018.12.003.

 ## Citation
 If you use this pipeline or some of its steps, or if you use the attached annotation data or checkpoint files, please cite: